textcreationpartnership/A01813/README.md

 ##Content Summary##

 #####Front#####
-A briefe treatise touching the preservation of the eie sight consisting partly in good order of diet
+Occaſioned thorough certain ſpeeches had with ſome of mine Honourable good friendes, to write mine o
 #####Body#####

+1. A breefe Treatiſe concerning the preſervation of the eie ſight.

-1. To preſerue the ſight by medicines.
+    _ To preſerue the ſight by medicines.

-1. Inward Medicines.
+    _ Inward Medicines.

 **Types of content**